opener-project/polarity-tagger/README.md

-# Polarity Tagger
+#Polarity tagger#

+##Introduction##
-This repository contains the source code for the OpeNER polarity tagger.
-This polarity tagger supports the following languages:
+This repository contains the code for the OpeNER polarity tagger.
+This tool tags words in a KAF file with polarity information, which basically is:

+* Polarity information, which represents positive or negative facts in a certain domain.
+Good, cheap and clean can be positive words in a hotel domain, while bad, expensive and dirty could be negative ones.
+* Sentiment modifiers, which modify the polarity of a surrounding polarity word.
+For instance very or no are sentiment modifiers

+The polarity tagger supports the following languages:

 * Dutch
 * German